 Probably the second most common reason for filing a Chapter 13 bankruptcy is that a person has filed a Chapter 7 bankruptcy within the last eight years.
 You cannot file Chapter 7 bankruptcy any sooner than every eight years counting from the filing date of the previous bankruptcy.
 But you can file Chapter 13 bankruptcy and get a discharge of your debt only four years after the filing date of your previous bankruptcy.
 Therefore, the Chapter 13 bankruptcy may be only bankruptcy option available for you.

 Chapter 13 bankruptcy requires payments from 36 to 60 months.
 Payments can be as little as $83 per month.
 Sometimes, Chapter 13 bankruptcy will allow you to keep your car and pay much less than you actually owe.
 This is called a cram down.

 And, sometimes, we are able to eliminate second mortgages entirely through Chapter 13 accuracy.
 This is not something that can be accomplished in a Chapter 7 bankruptcy.

 Chapter 13 bankruptcy as other advantages as well.
 While person is in a Chapter 13 bankruptcy they are essentially protected from their creditors for the entire time that they are in their Chapter 13 case.
 And, should something happen during the period of time of the bankruptcy is open, sometimes the bankruptcy itself can be modified to accommodate the changing circumstances.
 This is not possible in a Chapter 7 bankruptcy which is only open for about five months from beginning to end.

-If you think that you need to file Chapter 13 bankruptcy you should be sure to check with an bankruptcy attorney in Dayton OH who is trained and certified, and has many years of experience because Chapter 13 is probably the most complicated kind of consumer bankruptcy that exists.
+If you think that you need to file Chapter 13 bankruptcy you should be sure to check with an bankruptcy attorney in Ohio, who is trained and certified, and has many years of experience because Chapter 13 is probably the most complicated kind of consumer bankruptcy that exists.